Blood Alley: Casting

 "Later, my dad (John Wayne) discovered that William Wellman drove Robert Mitchum to quit (though not necessarily to drink).
 The TV show This Is Your Life had once profiled Wellman.
 When the show’s producers asked the acclaimed director for a list of people to interview, Wellman included Mitchum, whose stalled career Wellman had boosted in 1946 by casting Mitchum as the lead in The Story of GI Joe.
 Mitchum told the producers, no, he didn’t have time to talk about William Wellman.
 When Wellman found out, he was livid.
 When the two men worked on Blood Alley, he took his revenge by badgering Mitchum around the clock."

 Wayne plays a Merchant Marine captain in a role originally intended for Robert Mitchum prior to an altercation with the producers.
 Mitchum was fired from the production by Wellman.
 Wayne took over the lead after Gregory Peck turned the film down and Humphrey Bogart requested a large amount of money to assume the role.

 Swedish actress Anita Ekberg, veteran actor Paul Fix, actor Berry Kroeger, and film character actor Mike Mazurki all play Chinese roles in Hollywood "yellowface".
+Most of the extras, however, are ethnic Chinese.

 Awards

+Anita Ekberg was awarded the Golden Globe for Best Female Newcomer for her performance in Blood Alley.

+In addition, the United States Air Force awarded the cast and crew of Blood Alley a Certificate of Merit for encouraging recruitment for the United States Air Force by their work in the movie.
+John Wayne took the oath on behalf of the film's company as Honorary USAF Recruiters.